-- 1. Upon learning of an allegation that a youth was sexually harassed, the first staff member to respond shall immediately report that information to their designated supervisor who will immediately report it to the Superintendent or designee.
-Non-security staff, if they are the first responder, shall immediately notify a security staff member. - 2.
-Upon receiving news of the allegation, the Superintendent or designee shall immediately report the allegation to:
+Upon learning of an allegation where a youth was sexually harassed, the first staff member to respond shall immediately report the information to their designated supervisor who will immediately report it to the Superintendent or designee.
+Nonsecurity staff, if they are the first responder, shall immediately notify a security staff member.

-- a.
+- 2. Upon receiving news of the allegation, the Superintendent or designee shall immediately report the allegation to: - a.
 The PREA Compliance Manager; - b.
 Local law enforcement if the allegation meets a criminal standard; - c.
 DCFS Human Resources if the perpetrator is a staff member; - d.
-The parent or legal guardian of the youth, both victim and perpetrator (unless there is documentation that they should not be notified), - e.
-If the youth is under DCFS or county custody, the prompt notification would go the youth's case manager/worker, not the parent or guardian, and - f.
-Attorneys for the youth, both perpetrator and victim, will be notified within 10 days of the allegation. - 3.
+The parent or legal guardian of the youth, both victim and perpetrator (unless there is documentation they should not be notified); - e.
+If the youth is under DCFS or county custody, the prompt notification would go the youth's case manager or social worker; and - f.
+Attorneys for the youth, both perpetrator and victim, will be notified within 10 days of the allegation. - 2.
 Youth on youth sexual harassment notification is at the discretion of the Superintendent or designee.
 The Superintendent or designee may consider the youths in question and the situation in deciding to forward to local law enforcement.
-The Superintendent will consider how many incidents the youths have been involved in and the nature of the allegation. - 4.
+The Superintendent will consider how many incidents the youths have been involved in and the nature of the allegation. - 3.
 Facility staff shall ensure the alleged victim is safe and away from the alleged perpetrator.
 When separating youth who reside in the same living unit, moving the alleged perpetrator is always the first choice, unless supervisory staff approves moving the alleged victim due to other circumstances involving safety and security.
 This separation shall continue at least until an unfounded finding or the conclusion of the investigation.
-Substantiated investigations shall result in permanent separation. - 5.
-The PREA Coordinator shall assign an investigator to conduct an administrative investigation, either immediately; or after the conclusion of any criminal investigation. - 6.
+Substantiated investigations shall result in permanent separation. - a.
+In the event there is no secondary and appropriate same-gendered living unit to move the alleged perpetrator or alleged victim to, youth shall be separated by placing them on separate sides of the living unit.
+Staff shall also take steps to separate them operationally, including within line movements, in educational settings, and during large muscle exercise. - 4.
+The PREA Coordinator shall assign a trained investigator to conduct an administrative investigation, either immediately, or after the conclusion of any criminal investigation.
+The assigned investigator should be an external staff to the facility where the youth victim resides, as best practice. - 5.
+When it is unclear if an allegation rises to the level of requiring an investigation, the PREA Coordinator and PREA Compliance Manager will work together to make a determination.
+If clarifying information is needed to make this decision, only trained investigators shall ask those clarifying questions of the alleged victim. - 6.
 All PREA related administrative investigations shall be completed within 30 days of the allegation becoming known to the facility.
 Any extension shall be approved by the investigator's supervisor and the reason for the extension shall be documented and provided to the PREA Coordinator.
 A copy of the final investigation shall be forwarded to the PREA Coordinator for review and approval.
-The PREA Coordinator shall share the administrative investigation report and its findings with the Superintendent and PREA Compliance Manager upon completion. - 7.
-The Superintendent shall notify the Division Human Resources as required for potential disciplinary action.
+The PREA Coordinator shall share the administrative investigation report and its findings with the Superintendent and PREA Compliance Manager upon completion.

+7. The Superintendent shall notify the Division Human Resources as required for potential disciplinary action.